slsawhney/job-portal/README.md

 Thus, this coding challenge will also have to do with our main topic :)

 We want you to create a small web app with vue.js and laravel-php where the user can find jobs he/she is interested in.
-Moreover, there should be the possibility to publish a new job for an admin user and make it available to potential candidates.
+Moreover, there should be the possibility to publish a new job for a user and make it available to potential candidates.
 The next section outlines the specific task we want you to do.
 If you cannot complete all the tasks, don't mind to send us the results you have.
 We'll discuss the coding challenge at the second interview with you together.

 ## Tasks

-1. The page should provide a home page which show a list of all available jobs from the database with all the relevant information like job-description, location, employment-type etc.
+1. The page should provide a home page which shows a list of all available jobs from the database with all the relevant information like job-description, location, employment-type etc.

 2. The page should provide search inputs to be able to search for a job title or a location or other filtering options.